Lady Louisa Stuart: Brothers and sisters

-Louisa's own brothers included John Stuart, 1st Marquess of Bute (1744–1814), a Tory Member of Parliament from 1766 to 1776, later a Privy Councillor and a Fellow of the Royal Society; The Hon.
-Sir Charles Stuart (1753–1801), a soldier who saw active service in the American Revolutionary War and the Napoleonic Wars and rose to the rank of lieutenant-general; The Most Rev. and Hon.
-William Stuart (1755–1822), a clergyman who became Archbishop of Armagh, and James Archibald Stuart (1747–1818), another soldier who raised the 92nd Regiment of Foot in 1779.
+Louisa's brothers included John Stuart, 1st Marquess of Bute, a Tory Member of Parliament from 1766 to 1776, later a Privy Councillor and a Fellow of the Royal Society; The Hon.
+Sir Charles Stuart, a soldier who saw active service in the American Revolutionary War and the Napoleonic Wars and rose to the rank of lieutenant-general; The Most Rev. and Hon.
+William Stuart, a clergyman who became Archbishop of Armagh, and James Archibald Stuart, another soldier who raised the 92nd Regiment of Foot in 1779.

 Her sisters were Lady Mary Stuart (c.
 1741 – 1824), who married James Lowther, later the 1st Earl of Lonsdale; Lady Anne Stuart (born c.
 1745), who married Lord Warkworth, later the 2nd Duke of Northumberland; Lady Jane Stuart (c.
 1748 – 1828), who married George Macartney, later the first Earl Macartney; and Lady Caroline Stuart (before 1763–1813), who married The Hon.
 John Dawson, later first Earl of Portarlington.